5 Tips for Staying on Top of Your MCAT Prep During the Holidays

 - MCAT Blog, MCAT Prep

 Chestnuts roasting on an open fire, turkey in the oven, and silver bells ringing—the last thing you want to think about right now is MCAT prep.
 Unfortunately, with the January MCAT Test Dates coming up soon, now is not the time to slack off.
-With the right prep strategy, studying during the holiday season might be difficult, but not impossible.
+With the right strategy, prepping for the MCAT during the holidays might be difficult, but not impossible.

 1. Schedule Your Time Wisely